Delaware is home to an amazing variety of butterflies, and if you’re a fan of these beautiful insects, then this is the perfect place for you.

 They are one of the most commonly found butterflies in Delaware.
 And can be seen fluttering around gardens, fields, and even parks.

-Red Admirals prefer to feed on sap, fermenting fruit, and even bird droppings instead of nectar, making them quite an unusual species of butterfly.
+Red Admirals prefer to feed on sap, fermenting fruit, and even bird droppings instead of nectar, making them quite an unusual butterfly species.

 Interestingly, Red Admirals are known to migrate long distances, sometimes up to 1000 miles.
-They can be seen in large groups fluttering toward their destination during their migration.
+During their migration, they can be seen in large groups fluttering toward their destination.

-The best time to spot Red Admirals in Delaware is from March to November, and they prefer sunny areas with lots of flowers or fruit trees.
+The best time to spot Red Admirals in Delaware is from March to November.
+They prefer sunny areas with lots of flowers or fruit trees.

 7. Painted Lady